 Complaints Assessment Committees make decisions about complaints referred to them by the Real Estate Agents Disciplinary Tribunal.

 A committee can refer serious cases involving alleged misconduct to the Real Estate Agents Disciplinary Tribunal by laying and prosecuting a charge before it.

 A committee can also apply to the Tribunal for a real estate agent’s (or a real estate agency’s) licence to be suspended until the charges have been heard.

 You can appeal a decision of a committee.
 You need to file your appeal within 20 working days after the date of the committee’s decision.

-Under exceptional circumstances the Tribunal may accept an appeal (including cross appeal) no later than 60 working days from the date notice was given.
-When you send in your application you must provide a letter which states what the exceptional circumstances are, on the basis of which your late appeal should be accepted by the Tribunal.
+Under exceptional circumstances the Tribunal may accept an appeal no later than 60 working days from the date notice was given.
+When you send in your application you must make an application to the Tribunal which states the exceptional circumstances that prevented you from filing an appeal within time, this includes cross appeals.

 The cost for filing an appeal is $30 which can be paid by cheque or by completing the credit/debitcard form [PDF, 275 KB] and attaching it with your appeal form.

 You can apply to the Tribunal for a review of a decision of the Registrar of the Real Estate Agents Disciplinary Tribunal.
 You need to file your application within 20 working days after the date you were notified of the Registrar's decision.

 The cost for filing a review is $30 which can be paid by cheque or by completing the credit/debitcard form [PDF, 275 KB] and attaching it with your review form.